jamcha-aa/init/README.md

 - yatex
 - xah-lookup
 - emms (comment out on Windows)
-- mew (comment out on Windows)
+- mew (for Linux, comment out for Windows)
 - navi2ch (comment out on Windows)
+- wanderlust (for Windows, comment out for Linux)
 - likemc enables dired to behave as a two panel file manager (e.g., [mc](https://github.com/MidnightCommander/mc))
-- mewconf and org-feed are my personal settings of e-mail and RSS.
+- mewconf and org-feed are my private settings of e-mail and RSS.

 This init.el works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
 Emacs replaces heavy web applications to light-weight elisp packages (e.g., firefox to eww, gmail to mew, etc).

 I know emacs is a powerful programming environment.
 But so far I use emacs as a powerful word processor.
 Therefore I have excluded some popular programming support packages (e.g., auto-complete) from my settings.